Ernest Bio Bogore About

 The question, then, is how to actually do this.
 And that's what the rest of this post is about.

-Finding Keywords That Matter
+How I Find Keywords That Matter

 The foundation of any SEO strategy is keyword research, and there's a specific kind of keyword that matters for startups: the kind that signals buying intent.